Paradigm4/ArrayOpR/README.md

   The latest `arrayop` package supports scidb v18 and v19.
 Version switch is made during `Repo` creation (see below for details).

-  ## A working example and tests
+## 2.4.
+A working example and tests

+### 2.4.1.
+Integration tests

 During `arrayop` package development, [an integration test script](R/test_db.R) that runs on both scidb v19 and v18 ensures `arraop` passes all tests in action.

-  ### Unit tests
+### 2.4.2.
+Unit tests

 The unit tests do not depend on a scidb connection.
 But they shows how AFL is generated under the hood.
 Feel free to take a look at the [unit tests](tests/testthat/) or dive right into the [tests on ArrayOpBase class](tests/testthat/base/test_array_op_base.R).

 # 3. Create a Repo instance